pandas-dev/pandas/doc/source/basics.rst

   one of the following approaches:

-  * Look for a *vectorized* solution: many operations can be performed using built-in methods or numpy functions, (boolean) indexing, ...
+  * Look for a *vectorized* solution: many operations can be performed using built-in methods or NumPy functions, (boolean) indexing, ...

   * When you have a function that cannot work on the full DataFrame/Series at once, it is better to use :meth:`~DataFrame.apply` instead of iterating over the values.
 See the docs on :ref:`function application <basics.apply>`.

-  * If you need to do iterative manipulations on the values but performance is important, consider writing the inner loop using e.g. cython or numba.
+  * If you need to do iterative manipulations on the values but performance is important, consider writing the inner loop with cython or numba.
     See the :ref:`enhancing performance <enhancingperf>` section for some examples of this approach.